Drugs and the law

 - Maximum penalties: two years in prison and/or a fine for possession, 14 years prison and/or a fine for possession with intent to supply.

-- The drug involved;
+- The different classes of drugs involved;

 - Any previous criminal record;

 - Your personal circumstances (i.e. being a single parent);